Learn

 A stop-loss order automatically sells a stock when it drops to a specified price.
 Here's how they work, stop-limit vs stop-market, and common mistakes.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 A stop-loss order is one of the most basic risk management tools in investing.
 It automatically sells a position when the price drops to a level you specify, limiting your downside.
 Sounds simple enough, right?
-In practice, stop-losses are more nuanced than they appear; and there's genuine debate among professional investors about whether they help or hurt long-term performance.
+In practice, stop-losses are more nuanced than they appear, and there's genuine debate among professional investors about whether they help or hurt long-term performance.

 What Is a Stop-Loss Order in Simple Terms?